-Does the image refer to a situation or event which raises particular interest in society?
-The wider society has the right to be informed about situations and events of general interest, for example, political issues, crimes, catastrophes and public demonstrations.
-In these situations, your right to control the use of your image has to be balanced against society’s right to be informed.
+Does the image refer to a situation or event which raises particular interest within society?
+Society has the right to be informed about situations and events of general interest, for example, political issues, crimes, catastrophes or public demonstrations.
+In these situations your right to control the use of your image has to be balanced against society’s right to be informed.

 Prior conduct of the person photographed

-This criterion is only relevant if you have previously revealed private information and photos to the press.
-In such a case, you have showed your positive attitude towards having your private life discussed in the media and the level of protection of your private life is therefore lower.
-However, the mere fact of having cooperated with the press on previous occasions cannot serve as an argument for depriving a person of protection against the publication of a photo.
+Have you previously revealed private information and photos to the press?
+In such a case, you have showed a positive attitude towards having your private life discussed in the media and thus the level of protection of your private life is lower.
+However, the mere fact of having cooperated with the press on previous occasions cannot serve as an argument for depriving a person protection against the publication of a photo.

 Content, form and consequences of the photo’s publication

-Was the photo taken in specific circumstances, but published with information from another context, thus leading falsely to incorrect assumptions?
+Was the photo taken in specific circumstances but published along with information in another context, thus falsely leading to incorrect assumptions?
 Were you portrayed in an offensive way?
-Whether the publication of the image has damaged your honour, dignity and reputation should be examined, as defamation in the media is considered a criminal offence.
+If so, whether the publication of the image has damaged your honour, dignity and reputation should be examined, as defamation in the media is considered a criminal offence.

 Has the publication caused you emotional distress or other kinds of harm?
 If so, your right to private life has been especially severely affected.